A Causal Framework for Estimating Heterogeneous Effects of On-Demand Tutoring: Current Study

 \section{Current Study}

-The current study proposes an observational approach for evaluating tutoring sessions embedded within digital learning platforms by estimating their causal impact on students’ subsequent performance.
-The approach integrates DKT–based estimates of students’ latent knowledge states into a causal inference framework that combines causal forests for counterfactual outcome estimation with augmented inverse probability weighting to obtain doubly robust, session-level treatment effects.
-Together, these methods yield unbiased estimates of individual tutoring session effectiveness and enable downstream analyses that characterize heterogeneity in tutoring impacts across students, contexts, and instructional conditions.
-We employ this framework on data from an ALS\footnote{The name of this system is omitted for review.} in which students could access on-demand human tutoring through brief text chats.
+The current study proposes an observational approach for evaluating tutoring sessions embedded within digital learning platforms by estimating their impact on students’ subsequent performance.
+The approach integrates DKT–based estimates of students’ latent knowledge states into a causal inference framework, based on the assumption of strong ignorability, that combines causal forests for counterfactual outcome estimation with augmented inverse probability weighting to obtain doubly robust, session-level treatment effects.
+Together, these methods yield estimates of individual tutoring session effectiveness and enable downstream analyses that characterize heterogeneity in tutoring impacts across students, contexts, and instructional conditions.
+We use this framework on data from Eedi, an ALS that focuses on helping students overcome math misconceptions, during which students can access on-demand human tutoring through brief text chats.